elm-tooling/elm-language-server/README.md

 #### LanguageClient

-To use this language server with [LanguageClient](https://github.com/autozimu/LanguageClient-neovim) add the following configuration to you neovim/vim.
+To use this language server with [LanguageClient](https://github.com/autozimu/LanguageClient-neovim) add the following configuration to your neovim/vim.

 ```viml
 let g:LanguageClient_serverCommands = {